What is Logistics & Supply Chain Management?

 - Alabama $87,870

 Largest Employers of Supply Chain Managers & Logisticians

 Logistics and material managers are expected to be in high demand, with increases in positions over the next decade due to increasing production and transportation costs and the need for professionals to keep such costs at a minimum while maintaining quality and meeting demand.
 The average salary of someone involved in supply chain management is $74,170 per year, but will vary based on position, experience, and geographic location.

-Individuals interested in logistics and material management may also be interested in business administration, transportation and transportation management, or customer service management.
+Individuals interested in logistics and material management may also be interested in business administration, transportation, industrial mechanics, transportation management, industrial technology, operations management, or customer service management.

 Additional Resources for Supply Chain Management & Logistics Students